Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Removal of the truncations and the far fields behavior

-\begin{proof} The proof for (i)--(iii) is based on standard compactness arguments (cf. step 1 in the proof for Lemma \ref{lem:conv}), the regularity of the solution in Section \ref{secreg} as well as the properties of $\psi_n$ in Section \ref{secprop} and Section \ref{sec:cont_fit}.
-We will not repeat it here.
+\begin{proof} The proof for (i)--(iii) is based on standard compactness arguments (cf. Step 1 in the proof for Lemma \ref{lem:conv}), the regularity of the minimizer and the free boundary in Section \ref{secreg} and Proposition \ref{prop:smooth_fit}, as well as the properties of $\psi_{\mu_j, R_j, \Lambda_j}$ in Section \ref{secprop} and Section \ref{sec:cont_fit}.
+We do not repeat it here.